Mr Drake's Duck: Production

-The film was based on a radio sketch by Ian Messiter called The Atomic Egg which Val Guest liked.
-He wrote it for Yolande Donlan and it was originally called Mrs Drake's Duck but the title changed when Douglas Fairbanks Jr agreed to star.
+In a 1988 interview, Guest recalled that the film was based on a radio sketch by Ian Messiter called The Atomic Egg.
+Guest wrote a film treatment for Yolande Donlan, originally called Mrs Drake's Duck, but the title was changed when Douglas Fairbanks Jr agreed to star.
 "They got on very well Yo and Doug and we all had a lot of laughs," said Guest.
 Nat Cohen invested in the film.
+According to Guest, a lawsuit was won against the Walt Disney Company for infringement by their 1971 film The Million Dollar Duck.

 Reception

+Picturegoer wrote: "Much on the same lines as Passport to Pimlico, this picture is amusing and ingenious, if a trifle slow in its construction. ...
+Yolande Donlan is excellent as the wife, and Douglas Fairbanks, jr., is very good as her handsome husband."

+Picture Show wrote: "Original and nonsensical comedy ...Delightfully acted by Douglas Fairbanks Jr and Yolande Donlan, it scores also in gorgeously funny character cameos by too many of the cast to mention here.
+Well worth seeing."

+Variety wrote: "Val Guest's script and direction is effective enough to overcome the trivialities of the plot and to insure that the pic will be a boxoffice winner in Britain.
+Its American prospects, too, are quite substantial and are heightened by the Douglas Fairbanks, Jr., name.
+The yarn is typical English humor, poking fun at the army and officialdom in general.
+Since the incidents are seen through the eyes of two Americans, it develops an unusually strong Anglo-American flavor. ...
+The good script is a real help.
+The few character parts are also well done.
+Wilfrid Hyde-White is first-rate as a civil servant from the Ministry of Agriculture and Fisheries; Howard Marion-Crawford personifies the major in charge of the operation; Jon Pertwee contributes a fine study of the dour form foreman; Reginald Beckwith scores in a small part as a bank manager; and A. E. Matthews excels as a War Office brigadier."

-Upon the film's American release, A. H. Weiler of The New York Times wrote: "Mister Drake's Duck is responsible for some chuckles, a few good-natured gibes at the British armed services and civil servants and the international race for atomic supremacy. ...
+A. H. Weiler of The New York Times wrote: "Mister Drake's Duck is responsible for some chuckles, a few good-natured gibes at the British armed services and civil servants and the international race for atomic supremacy. ...
 They are, of course, laboring one joke, but do come up with enough laughs to make Mister Drake's Duck a pleasant if slight lampoon."